-To strengthen partnerships and communication between United States and Brazil by collaborating with organizations and funding programs that promote culture and education.
+To strengthen partnerships and communication between United States and globally by collaborating with organizations and funding programs that promote culture, education, entertainment and sports.

-The spirit of the Sister Cities Program is expressed in the purpose of the Atlanta – Rio de Janeiro Sister City foundation: to facilitate increased contact and exchanges between the cities of United States and Brazil.
-This aim is based on a belief that greater interaction between the United States and Brazil will build on feelings of mutual goodwill.
+The spirit of the Sister Cities Program is expressed in the purpose of the Atlanta – Rio de Janeiro Sister City Foundation: to facilitate increased contact and exchanges between the United States and populous local governments.
+This aim is based on a belief that greater interaction between the multiple countries will build on feelings of mutual goodwill.

 Atlanta Rio de Janeiro Sister Cities Foundation

 Franklin McGruder is a well respected and accomplished advertising and marketing executive whose Atlanta, GA based company is at the forefront of entertainment and new media in the World.
 A self-made entrepreneur, he’s served as President and CEO of MA360 Media, Inc. since it’s inception in 1993 and his leadership has successfully guided the company to new heights while positioning the organization well in front of its competitors due it’s innovative business direction and forward looking technological strategies.
 Mr. McGruder has an innate ability to develop cutting edge campaigns for his clients.
 His firm has earned a distinguished track record for generating wide reaching media buzz for new projects that utilize the latest promotional techniques.
 In addition, he is the Founder and CEO of Buicon Inc., a general contracting firm based in Atlanta, GA that specializes in construction management and is centered upon community redevelopment.

 Marco Fonseca Decosta (Vice-President)